 How does a Defendant in a federal copyright infringement lawsuit attempt to negate a showing of willful infringement?

-“To refute evidence of willful infringement, a defendant must not only establish its good faith belief in the innocence of its conduct, it must also show that it was reasonable in holding such a belief.
-Generally, a determination as to willfulness requires an assessment of a party’s state of mind, a factual issue that is not usually susceptible to summary judgment.
+As other federal copyright cases have held in regard to proving willful copyright infringement: “To refute evidence of willful infringement, a defendant must not only establish its good faith belief in the innocence of its conduct, it must also show that it was reasonable in holding such a belief.
+Generally, a determination as to willfulness requires an assessment of a party's state of mind, a factual issue that is not usually susceptible to summary judgment.
 Rather, the determination of willfulness is ordinarily a question of fact for the jury.
 See Hearst Corp. v.
 Stark, 639 F.Supp.
 970, 980 (N.D.Cal.1986).
 However, where the relevant facts are admitted or otherwise undisputed, willfulness can be appropriately resolved on summary judgment.
-Although in reaching this decision, as in any summary judgment proceeding, the court must resolve questions of fact in favor of the non-moving party, here defendant, and must draw all justifiable factual inferences in the non-moving party’s favor.
+Although in reaching this decision, as in any summary judgment proceeding, the court must resolve questions of fact in favor of the non-moving party, here defendant, and must draw all justifiable factual inferences in the non-moving party's favor.
 See Anderson v.
 Liberty Lobby, Inc., 477 U.S. 242, 255, 106 S.Ct.
 2505, 91 L.Ed.2d 202 (1986).

 As these cases show, it is not always easy to say whether a copyright infringement is “willful” or just plain negligent.
 This is a big determination to make, given the differences in damages (see below) for copyright infringement.
 This highlights the importance of getting copyright counsel involved at the earliest possible stages of an alleged copyright infringement “cease and desist” or “take down notice” case.

 Can I get popped for willful copyright infringement in a software licensing audit?